mongrel2/mongrel2/README.md

 --------

 * Language Agnostic with a simple backend protocol supporting 17 languages and platforms all written by Mongrel2 fans.
+* Operations Friendly -You can control nearly every aspect of a Mongrel2 from any of the supported languages.
 * Modern Browser Friendly designed to handle HTTP, Flash XMLSockets, or WebSockets, Long Polling on the same socket transparently.
 * ZeroMQ Enabled as well as HTTP proxy support so it works with what you have